 Need a quick weeknight dinner perfect for a hot summer night?
 This zesty lemon ricotta pasta is the perfect recipe.
 Featuring ripe cherry tomatoes and fresh basil in a creamy garlic lemon ricotta sauce, it’s comforting yet light at the same time.

 I love a good summer pasta and this recipe epitomizes exactly that.
-With ripe and juicy cherry tomatoes and fresh basil, it’s everything to love about late summer.
+With ripe and juicy cherry tomatoes and fresh basil, it’s everything to love about late summer and pretty much the opposite of this Brussels sprouts pasta which is my winter go-to.

 Lemon juice and zest keep things bright and zingy while the ricotta balances everything out with its smooth and indulgent texture and taste.